Blocking Trust for WoSign CA Free SSL Certificate G2

 About trust and certificates

-Each macOS Trust Store listed below contains three categories of certificates:
+Each tvOS Trust Store listed below contains three categories of certificates:

 - Always Ask certificates are untrusted but not blocked.
 When one of these certificates is used, you'll be prompted to choose whether or not to trust it.